mochippp/vanced/Home.md

 Welcome to the revanced-builder wiki!

-Click [here](https://github.com/reisxd/revanced-builder/wiki/How-to-use-revanced-builder) to learn how you can use this tool!
+If you want to build ReVanced on Android, please [follow](https://github.com/reisxd/revanced-builder/wiki/How-to-use-revanced-builder-on-Android) this guide.